 3 February 2020: English Tests to be completed

 You will receive the details of the online English Test (if applicable) via email.
 This test will need to be submitted and completed by this date.

 All shortlisted candidates will be informed of their allocated time for interview.

 17 February 2020: All unsuccessful candidates notified of the outcome.

 If your application has not been shortlisted for consideration, you will be notified of this via email.

 24 February – 6 March 2020: Shortlisted candidates interviewed

 Interviews will be conducted by the Scholarship Committee either in person (those candidates able to attend a face to face interview in London), or via Skype (those candidates unable to attend a face to face interview in London).

-The chosen candidate will be informed of their success via email by 16:00 GMT on this day, and an offer will be made to them at this point.
+The chosen candidate will be informed of their success via email, and an offer will be made to them at this point.

-All shortlisted candidates who were not successful in their application for the Scholarship will be made a regular place offer for a seat in our Grade 11 class, subject to availability, for September 2018 entry.
+All shortlisted candidates who were not successful in their application for the Scholarship will be e offered a regular place in our Grade 11 class, (subject to availability), which commences studies in September 2020.